etalisoft/hyperapp-connect/README.md

 app(state, actions, view, document.body);
 ```

 The `Footer` component would like to display the `state.message`, but it did not receive the value from it's parent.
 We _could_ update the `view` to pass the state down to `Main`, and then update `Main` to pass down the state to `Content`, and then update `Content` to pass down the state to `Footer`.
-This prop chainging can be avoided with hyperapp-connect.
+This prop chaining can be avoided with hyperapp-connect.

 ## Usage
 **Step 1:** Import connect